akjkam/INFO1111-Group-Project/petmatch.md

 o Three to four lines about yourself as a pet owner.
- What kind of Pet(s) am I looking for? o Type: Cat, dog, bird, snake, Genia pig, rabbit, lizard, fish...etc. o Age: newborn, junior, adolescent, full grown o Size: Very small, small, medium, large
+ What kind of Pet(s) am I looking for?
+Dog
+o Age: newborn
+o Size: large
  How many pets am I looking for?
+1
  Do I have any other pets, or have I had any other pets?
+Never